MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 THANKSGIVING

-On Thursday, November 24, we will celebrate Thanksgiving.
+On Thursday, November 27, we will celebrate Thanksgiving.
 All things considered, Thanksgiving is my favorite holiday.
 I love the food, the football, and the four-day weekend.
 What I don’t like is the traveling.
-Regardless of which mode of transportation one uses – roads, air or rail – one has to expect delays, cancellations and frustration.
+Regardless of which mode of transportation one uses – roads, air or rail, one has to expect delays, cancellations and frustration.
 And that does not account for inclement weather, which exacerbates the situation.

-Traveling by car?
-In my experience, regardless of which day and what time you travel, you can’t avoid the traffic snarls.
-You just have to hope (or pray) for the best.
+Like most of you, down through the years I have endured some memorable “FUBARS.”
+You just have to hope (or pray) for the best and plan for the worst.
 (I have found you can mitigate traffic delays by relying on a good GPS, such as Waze.)

 If you must travel, it will behoove you to follow common sense guidelines, such as: